In our next post about dating your old family photographs, Colin Harding shows you how to identify a ferrotype, more commonly known as a tintype.

 The New Chrysotype Process is so named in honour of Sir John Herschel who, in his classic paper of 1842 (1), first coined the term chrysotype to describe the photochemical production of an image in colloidal gold metal.

-Terry King gives an overview of gum bichromate printing, along with a step-by-step guide to the process.
+Terry King gives an overview of the gum bichromate process, with a step-by-step guide to printing.